Cl\^oture int\'egrale et op\'erations de tores alg\'ebriques de complexit\'e un dans les vari\'et\'es affines: Introduction

 where $\bar{A}$ is the normalization of $A$.
 For instance, if $n = 1$ and if $A$ is the subalgebra generated by the monomials $t_{1}^{2}$ and $t_{1}^{3}$ then the normalization of $A$ is the polynomial ring $\mathbf{k}[t_{1}]$.

 A similar problem arises for monomial ideals.
 Assume that the algebra $A$ is normal.
 Let $I$ be an ideal of $A$ generated by monomials.
 The convex hull in $\mathbb{Q}^{n}$ of all exponents appearing in $I$ is a polyhedron $P$ contained in $\omega$.
-This polyhedron $P$ is invariant by translations of $\omega$.
+This polyhedron $P$ satisfies $P+ \omega \subset P$.
 The integral closure of $I$ is equal to